j4ckl1u/cntk_s2s/README.md

 # cntk_s2s
-This project tries to build a attention based sequence to sequence model with CNTK
+This project tries to build an attention-based sequence-to-sequence model with CNTK